Leonard Tupamahu

-Leonard Tupamahu (born 9 July 1983 in Jakarta, Indonesia) is an Indonesian former footballer who plays as a defender.
+Leonard Tupamahu (born 9 July 1983) is an Indonesian professional football coach and former player who is currently the head coach at Deltras.
+During his playing career, he primarily played as a defender.

 Club career

 He has played for Persija from 2004 until 2009.
 In 2009, he also played futsal for Biangbola in Indonesian Futsal League.
 In 2010, he joined Arema Malang.
 On 12 December 2014, he joined Barito Putera.